FloorBroekgaarden/NSBH_GW200105_and_GW200115/README.md

 # Code to reproduce: "Formation of the First Two Black Hole – Neutron Star Mergers (GW200115 and GW200105) from Isolated Binary Evolution" https://arxiv.org/abs/2108.05763
 This is a publicly available Github repostitory to recreate all the results and figures from the manuscript "Formation of the First Two Black Hole – Neutron Star Mergers (GW200115 and GW200105) from Isolated Binary Evolution" by Floor S. Broekgaarden and Edo Berger (subm. to ApJ, https://arxiv.org/abs/2108.05763).

+For any questions or any errors/bugs/questions with the code or data, please don't hesitate to reach out to Floor Broekgaarden: floor.broekgaarden@cfa.harvard.edu

 The repostitory is structured as follows

 -----------------------------------------